EVerest/everest-core/docs/source/explanation/pnc-process.rst

 * verify_certificate (Used by EvseV2G to verify the contract certificate and by OCPP to verify new leaf certificates)
 * get_mo_ocsp_request_data (Used by EvseV2G and OCPP to get the OCSP request data of the contract certificate (chain))

-There are more commands provided by the `TODO evse_security interface <https://everest.github.io/nightly/_generated/interfaces/evse_security.html>`_, which are not included in the Plug&Charge process.
+There are more commands provided by the :doc:`evse_security interface </reference/interfaces/evse_security>`, which are not included in the Plug&Charge process.

 For a successful Plug&Charge authorization process, the following certificates need to be installed on the charger: